catalyst/moodle-tool_rocketchat/README.md

 This is a very simple tool which listens to Moodle log events you specify, and then it pushes those events into RocketChat.

-Obviously you will only want to listen to a very small subset of events.
+You will likely only want to listen to a very small subset of important events.

 ![image](https://user-images.githubusercontent.com/187449/74342807-2f5edf00-4dfe-11ea-8451-2be090a66b2d.png)